 Please view a recent video report on our projects: https://www.youtube.com/watch?v=QmkBMLC2ORo&feature=youtu.be

 Lack of access to education is a key obstacle to economic development in Haiti.
-The majority (85%) of primary schools are privately owned and require tuition fees.
-Due to the widespread unemployment and an extremely low minimum wage, most families cannot afford to send their children to school.
+The government has been unable to provide adequate public primary or secondary schools.
+80% of primary schools are privately owned (World Bank 2015) and require tuition fees.
+Due to the widespread unemployment and underemployment as well as the majority of the people earning below the poverty line, most families cannot afford to send their children to school.
 The average Haitian 25 years or older has less than 5 years of schooling.
-60% of children drop out of school by the sixth grade.
+Overall, 50% of children do not attend school (World Bank 2013).
+Attendance in secondary school is only 36% (UNICEF 2012).
 Very few Haitians receive higher education, which severely limits their ability to succeed in the labor force.
-Haiti has one government university and approximately 200 private higher education institutions, of which less than 50 are accredited.
-Through English, computer, and vocational skills camps and business training, WCF aims to equip individuals with the knowledge and skills necessary for success.
+Haiti only has 22 officially recognized higher education institutions (UniRank 2018).

 WCF has been involved in Haiti since its inception in 2007.
 WCF began by primarily sponsoring medical clinics as well as funding community projects with our partners in Port-au-Prince and Jacmel.
 Over time, WCF began supporting existing food and nutrition programs in those two locations.
 The combined food programs feed approximately 250 children five times a week, all year long.